Manas-Gpt/Desktop-Assistant-Delta/Docs/System Design.md

-# 🚀 Delta Desktop Assistant - Interactive System Design
+# 🚀 Delta Desktop Assistant - System Design

 > **Click on any section below to expand and explore the architecture in detail**